License GuideSOC 29-2061

 How to Get a Licensed Practical Nurse (LPN) License.

-To get licensed, you'll follow roughly the same path across most states.
+You'll follow a consistent path across most states.
 First, complete accredited education in your field.
 Then pass a national or state exam.
-You'll need supervised experience on the job, the length depending on your state.
-Expect a background check before approval.
-Once licensed, you must complete continuing education before each renewal.
-The exact hours, degree requirements, and experience minimums differ by state, so check your specific state's rules.
+Next, gain supervised experience for a set period (requirements vary by state).
+Submit to a background check.
+Once licensed, you'll complete continuing education before each renewal.
+The exact hours, degree level, and experience months differ from state to state, so check your specific state's rules.

 1